 “Incident” means any use or disclosure of PHI not provided for in this BAA, any Breach, or any successful Security Incident involving the PHI of Customer that Company, or any subcontractor of Company, becomes aware of.

-“Individual” shall have the meaning ascribed to it under 45 CFR 160.103 and shall include a person who qualifies as a personal representative in accordance with 45 CFR 164.502(g) or other applicable federal or state law.
+“Individual” shall have the meaning ascribed to it under 45 C.F.R. § 160.103 and shall include a person who qualifies as a personal representative in accordance with 45 C.F.R. § 164.502(g) or other applicable federal or state law.